The Dangers of Mixing Alcohol and Benadryl

 Benadryl and Alcohol Abuse Treatment

 Withdrawing from alcohol on its own can be difficult.
-However, withdrawing from alcohol simultaneously with another substance such as Benadryl adds to the potential risk.
+However, withdrawing from alcohol simultaneously with another substance, such as Benadryl, adds to the potential risk.
 For this reason, continual monitoring is essential to ensuring your safety.

-The encouragement and provided in a medically assisted detox program decreases the possibility of relapse after treatment and improves the chances of safely and successfully transitioning into a therapy program.
+The encouragement provided in a medically assisted detox program decreases the possibility of relapse after treatment and improves the chances of safely and successfully transitioning into a therapy program.

 Inpatient or Residential Treatment

 Although completing detox removes the immediate dangers of polysubstance abuse, it is not an effective standalone treatment for an addiction to alcohol and Benadryl.
 Detox must be followed by evidence-based, comprehensive addiction treatment that includes therapy to help you learn more about the roots of your addiction and better understand the triggers that further addictive behaviors.

 Therapy for substance use disorders often includes different types of psychotherapy.
 The most common type of therapy used in addiction treatment is cognitive-behavioral therapy or CBT.
 Cognitive-behavioral therapy focuses on encouraging the person to analyze and examine their behaviors and thoughts to better understand the causes of their addiction.